YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 - Using Fluent Page Object Model Design Pattern in writing test script and page actions, thus chaining the scenario steps and validations in one line of code
 - Data Driven framework such that store test data in Database and Json Files
 - Generating Very Detailed Allure Reports for communicating test results with Screenshots
-- Perform Parallel Execution with CI/CD Pipeline with Github Actions, thus reduce execution time reachs 90 seconds only to run 14 tests
+- Performing Parallel Execution with CI/CD Pipeline with Github Actions, thus reduce execution time reachs 90 seconds only to run 14 tests
-- Bypass UI Login, thus reduce execution time
+- Bypassing UI Login, thus reduce execution time
-- Implement the Test Automation Pyramid
+- Implementing the Test Automation Pyramid

 ## Application Under Test
 - Automation Exercise Website https://automationexercise.com/